Wednesday's list of which Calderdale schools are closed as Met Office ice warning issued

 These are some of the schools which have announced publicly what their plans are so far:

-Brighouse High School – will assess the situation in the morning but likely to be closed to Years 7 to 11 and open at its sixth form site for Years 12 and 13.
+Brighouse High School – closed to Years 7 to 11 and open at its sixth form site for Years 12 and 13.

 Ravenscliffe High School and Sports College – closed